User login

 However, it’s very important that your IT requirements are focused on what you want to achieve with your IT, not on the technical specification of what you buy.
 Keep them as brief as you can and try to frame the requirements with reference to your business goals, drawn from your overall business plan.

-For instance, it’s better to say: ‘our server should allow us to retrieve any customer information within five seconds,’ rather than saying: ‘our server should have at least 4GB of RAM and a quad-core processor.’
+For instance, it’s better to say: ‘our server should allow us to retrieve any customer information within five seconds,’ rather than saying: ‘our server should have at least 16GB of RAM and two quad-core processors.’

 Here are some key items which you should include in your IT requirements: